 The Three Grades of Druidry: 1.
 The Bard

-If an aspirant is ready to commit to the Druid Path – initially for a year and a day – he will undergo an initiation ceremony that symbolizes his birth into a new life of magic, transformation, empowerment and service.
-The first grade he enters is that of the Bard, and here the work starts!
-He enters an established magical community, and undertakes practices and techniques designed to open his heart through interacting with others in trust and loving awareness.
-He learns to reveal himself, warts and all, in a process whose intent is immersion and integration in the One Circle of Life.
+If an aspirant is ready to commit to the Druid Path – initially for a year and a day – they will undergo an initiation ceremony that symbolizes their birth into a new life of magic, transformation, empowerment and service.
+The first grade they enter is that of the Bard, and here the work starts!
+They enter an established magical community, and undertake practices and techniques designed to open their heart through interacting with others in trust and loving awareness.
+They learn to reveal themself, warts and all, in a process whose intent is immersion and integration in the One Circle of Life.

 The Bard can be understood as a child starting to journey along the magical path of adventure towards healing and eventual wholeness.
-In Tarot symbolism he is the Fool, setting out on his adventures with little experience, yet with trust and courage.
-He breaks through the confines of his former, habitual behavior by leaving the familiar life he knows well, and by stepping out into the Unknown.
+In Tarot symbolism they are the Fool, setting out on their adventure with little experience, yet with trust and courage.
+They break through the confines of their former, habitual behavior by leaving the familiar life they know well, and by stepping out into the Unknown.
 The consequences of this action is to unite both the physical and the spiritual worlds.